library(tidyverse)

 Interpretation

-4. The interaction effect is -1.01.
+- The interaction effect is -1.01.
 This coefficient represents how the time slope in the drug group differs from the placebo group.
-The exponentiated coefficient is approximately equal to 0.36 and suggests that the effect of time in the drug group is 64% lower than that of the placebo group. -1.5 + (-1.01) = -2.51.
+The exponentiated coefficient is approximately equal to 0.36 and suggests that the effect of time in the drug group is 64% lower than that of the placebo group and is a statisically significant effect.
+To obtain the time slope in the drug group as opposed to the difference in slope, we add the sweek and tx:sweek coefficients (b_sweek + b_tx:sweek = -1.05 + -1.01 = -2.51).
 The exponentiated value of -2.51 is approximately 0.08.
-This suggests that each 1-unit increase in time is associated with a 92% decrease in the odds of being moderately ill or greater in the drug group.
+This suggests that a 1-unit increase in time is associated with a 92% decrease in the odds of being moderately ill or greater in the drug group.

 Random intercept and trend model

 One limitation of the glmer() function is that setting the nAGC option to a value of greater than 1 is only available for models with one random effect.
-Adding a random trend to the model and using nAGC = 15 will produce an error.
-To overcome this, we can add the 2nd random effect for trend and use the nAGC option with a value of greater than 1 in the mixed_model() function of the GLMMadaptive package.
+Adding a random trend to the model and using nAGC > 1 will produce an error.
+To overcome this limitation, we turn to the mixed_model() function of the GLMMadaptive package.
 The GLMMadaptive package uses a slightly different syntax.
 The random effects are specified as a separate argument rather than including them in the model formula with the fixed effects.
-In this respect, the structure more closely mimics how random effects are specified in SAS using a combination of the MODEL and RANDOM statements.
+In this respect, the structure more closely mimics how random effects are specified in SAS using separate MODEL and RANDOM statements.

 model_tab_9.6 <- GLMMadaptive::mixed_model(